-Members are advised that the closing date for receipt of applications under the Community Development Grant Aid Programme for 2022/23 was Friday 7 January 2022.
+Members were advised that the closing date for receipt of applications under the Community Development Grant Aid Programme for 2022/23 was Friday 7 January 2022.
 To support applications, officers delivered two grant workshops via Zoom on 24 November and 20 December 2021 and offered one-to-one support to all groups.

-Members will be aware that a pass threshold of 50% applies to applications to the Community Development Grant Aid Programme and that groups are not required to demonstrate match funding however where a group evidences match funding this is reflected in the scoring.
-Members should also note that proposed awards are subject to the receipt of all relevant supporting documentation, or the offer of funding will be withdrawn.
+Members would be aware that a pass threshold of 50% applies to applications to the Community Development Grant Aid Programme and that groups were not required to demonstrate match funding however where a

-Members are also reminded that following a Council decision in October 2021 the award threshold for Summer Scheme Grants was increased from $\pounds1,500$ to $\pounds2,000$ and Technical Assistance Grants from $\pounds3,000$ to $\pounds10,000$, effective from 1 April 2022.
+Members were also reminded that following a Council decision in October 2021 the award threshold for Summer Scheme Grants was increased from £1,500 to £2,000 and Technical Assistance Grants from £3,000 to £10,000, effective from 1 April 2022.

-In total 79 applications were received and assessed by a panel of officers and a full list of all the applications received and the scores awarded are enclosed for Members' information.
+In total 79 applications were received and assessed by a panel of officers and a full list of all the applications received and the scores awarded were circulated for Members' information.
 The total amount requested from all 79 applications is £290,908.75.

 A total of 65 applications successfully achieved the required 50% pass threshold requesting £229,493.34.
-In addition 16 premises grant recipients, who were successful in achieving 3 year funding in 2020 and 2021, submitted expenditure profiles for 2022/23 and have requested financial assistance totalling £71,833.92 bringing the overall total amount requested from the Community Development Grant Aid programme in 2022/23 to £301,327.26
+In addition, 16 premises grant recipients, who were successful in achieving 3 year funding in 2020 and 2021, submitted expenditure profiles for 2022/23 and had requested financial assistance totalling £71,833.92 bringing the overall total amount requested from the Community Development Grant Aid programme in 2022/23 to £301,327.26